-A third way for how to respond to the “I can’t afford your product” sales objection is to deflect to an example of another customer that saw improvements after purchasing your product and that might look something like this:
+A third way for how to respond to the “I can’t afford your product” sales objection is to deflect to an example of another customer who saw improvements after purchasing your product, and that might look something like this:

 I understand.
 We worked with another business similar to yours and helped them to [benefit 1].

 If we could make similar improvements for your business, would that help you to justify spending money on this or investing more in this area?

 We hope this gives you some ideas for how to respond to the “I can’t afford your product” sales objection.